Helicopter Crashes Biggest Risk in Oil Industry: Oil Industry Serving Helicopters Leading Cause of Worker Deaths

 While the study noted that offshore drilling activity was up 63 percent, while the number of fatalities remained stable, it also suggested that the ratio of accidents to worker is on the rise.
 They suggested that employers could easily reduce the numbers drastically by simply taking worker safety more seriously and following the most stringent guidelines available, including not flying in bad weather conditions.

 As the oil and gas boom continues and oil companies increase their usage of helicopters to transport workers to platforms, workers may be at increased risk if companies try to cut costs or fail to provide proper oversight and maintenance of helicopters.
 When a company or a helicopter pilot fails to do everything possible to keep everyone safe, tragedy can occur.
-If you have been injured or lost a loved one in an oil company helicopter crash, contact the proven Texas Oil Company Helicopter Accident Injury Lawyers at Ramsey Hill LLP today.
+If you have been injured or lost a loved one in an oil company helicopter crash, contact the proven Texas Oil Company Helicopter Accident Injury Lawyers at Hill Law Firm today.